Top 12 Contact Centre Performance Metrics to Track in 2023

 Much like interaction handle times, speed is not everything and it needs to be balanced against accuracy and detail.

-You want your agents to work as quickly as possible while recording everything correctly - accurate data is essential for shaping business, engagement and marketing strategies.
+Ideally you want your agents to work as quickly as possible while recording everything correctly - accurate data is essential for shaping business, engagement and marketing strategies.

 How to track: